MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/with-office-365.md

 - Strat_SB_Admin
 ms.custom:
 ms.assetid: f09f4c2a-2608-473a-9a27-f94017d6e9dd
-description: "Read this topic for information on how to deploy Skype Room Systems v2 with Office 365."
+description: "Read this topic for information on how to deploy Microsoft Teams Rooms with Office 365."
 ---

-# Deploy Skype Room Systems v2 with Office 365
+# Deploy Microsoft Teams Rooms with Office 365

-Read this topic for information on how to deploy Skype Room Systems v2 with Office 365, where Skype for Business and Exchange are both online.
+Read this topic for information on how to deploy Microsoft Teams Rooms with Office 365, where Skype for Business and Exchange are both online.

 The easiest way to set up user accounts is to configure them using remote Windows PowerShell.
-Microsoft provides [SkypeRoomProvisioningScript.ps1](https://go.microsoft.com/fwlink/?linkid=870105), a script that will help create new user accounts, or validate existing resource accounts you have in order to help you turn them into compatible Skype Room Systems v2 user accounts.
-If you prefer, you can follow the steps below to configure accounts your Skype Room Systems v2 device will use.
+Microsoft provides [SkypeRoomProvisioningScript.ps1](https://go.microsoft.com/fwlink/?linkid=870105), a script that will help create new user accounts, or validate existing resource accounts you have in order to help you turn them into compatible Microsoft Teams Rooms user accounts.
+If you prefer, you can follow the steps below to configure accounts your Microsoft Teams Rooms device will use.

-## Deploy Skype Room Systems v2 with Office 365
+## Deploy Microsoft Teams Rooms with Office 365

-Before you deploy Skype Room Systems v2 with Office 365, be sure you have met the requirements.
-For more information, see [Skype Room Systems v2 requirements](../../plan-your-deployment/clients-and-devices/requirements.md).
+Before you deploy Microsoft Teams Rooms with Office 365, be sure you have met the requirements.
+For more information, see [Microsoft Teams Rooms requirements](../../plan-your-deployment/clients-and-devices/requirements.md).

 To enable Skype for Business, you must have the following: